 - The Current State of Twitch

-One of the most powerful tools at your disposal is information: Access Stream Hatchet’s in-depth repository of streaming data to see chat mentions on Twitch and current trends among popular streamers.
+One of the most powerful tools at your disposal is information: Access Stream Hatchet’s latest yearly report to learn about the trends shaping live streaming.

 With great success came great scrutiny, however.
 Twitch has been rocked by many controversies over the years, such as streamers posting illegal or unsafe content, concerns over Twitch’s contribution to youth gambling addiction, and waves of user dissatisfaction regarding revenue sharing.
 Despite it all, Twitch weathered the storm under the helm of CEO and co-founder Emmett Shear.
-When Shear announced he would be stepping down as CEO and handing over the reins to computer scientist Dan Clancy in March of 2023, Twitch’s 12-year era of stability seemed to be at an end.
+When Shear announced he would be stepping down as CEO and handing over the reins to computer scientist Dan Clancy in March of 2023, Twitch’s 12-year founding era was at an end.

 Twitch’s Business Model